-Overall, the program has enabled many Georgia districts, state schools, and state charter schools to make critical upgrades to their network infrastructures, upgrades that are critical for 21st century digital learning.
-In total, over the last two years, \$77 million in state-funded grants to 159 LEAs has enabled them to receive \$129 million in federal E-Rate funds for school network infrastructure.
-This is a total network infrastructure investment of \$206 million.
+Overall, the program's first three Rounds have enabled many Georgia districts, state schools, and state charter schools to make critical upgrades to their network infrastructures.
+In total, over the last two years, \$77 million in state-funded grants to 159 LEAs has enabled them to receive \$129 million in federal E-Rate funds for school network infrastructure, for a total network infrastructure investment of \$206 million.

-With the remaining \$4 million in funds, the grant program shifted focus for the most recent round to funding digital learning devices, such as laptops and tablets, in rural, high-need districts that are poised to implement digital learning.
-Fifty-eight districts applied for \$11.9 million in fall 2016.
-After applications were scored by independent reviewers, 33 rural, high-need school districts received \$4 million in grants in December 2016.
+With the remaining \$4 million in funds, CFC shifted focus for the Round 4 to fund digital learning devices - such as laptops and tablets - in rural, high-need districts poised to implement digital learning.
+Fifty-eight (58) districts applied for \$11.9 million in fall 2016.
+After independent reviewers scored applications, 33 rural, high-need school districts received \$4 million in grants in December 2016.

-As prior Connections for Classrooms rounds wound down in 2017, many grantees did not spend all awarded funds.
-As such, the program rescinded those funds to be used in another grant round since many other districts still had remaining network and device needs.
+In 2017, as prior Connections for Classrooms rounds wound down, many grantees did not spend all awarded funds.
+As such, CFC rescinded those funds to be used in another grant round since many other districts still had remaining network and device needs.
 In summer 2017, GOSA surveyed school district technology directors and charter school leaders to learn the most strategic focus for the next round.
 The survey indicated a mixture of need across the state-some needed increased investment in network infrastructure, while others needed digital learning devices.
-With that in mind, GOSA launched Round 5 in September 2017 that allowed applicants to request funds for either network infrastructure or digital devices.
-Rural, high-need districts, state schools, and charter schools were eligible to apply (more details on eligibility criteria is available on p.
+With that in mind, GOSA launched Round 5 in September 2017 which allowed applicants to request funds for either network infrastructure or digital devices.
+Rural, high-need districts, state schools, and charter schools were eligible to apply for Round 5 (more details on eligibility criteria are available on p.
 11).

-In January 2018, Governor Deal awarded \$7.1 million to 60 applicants that scored a 50 or higher on the rubric.
-Awardees include 51 districts, two state charter schools, and seven local charter schools.
-74% of awards were for digital devices, while the remaining 26% will be spent on network infrastructure.
-The full list of awardees is available in Appendix B. The twelve remaining districts that did not receive funding have been provided the opportunity to revise and resubmit their applications for rescoring in early 2018.
+In January 2018, Governor Deal awarded \$7.1 million to 60 applicants that scored a 50 or higher during the review process.
+Awardees included 51 districts, two state charter schools, and seven local charter schools.
+Seventy-four percent (74%) of awards were for digital devices, while the remaining 26% were for network infrastructure.
+The twelve remaining districts that did not receive funding were provided the opportunity to revise and resubmit their applications for rescoring in early 2018.